• Free shipping on all orders

 There’s almost nothing more adorable on the planet than a kitten!
 If you’re helping your cat care for their brand-new litter of kittens, it’s natural to want to know how many boys or girls there are.
 Or perhaps you’ve just brought home a new kitten from a shelter and are not sure of their sex.

-Even for experts, differentiating between young male and female kittens is notoriously difficult because they are not yet fully developed.
+Even for experts, differentiating between young male and female kittens is a bit challenging because they are not yet fully developed.
 However, there are a few key signs that can help you figure it out, and these become more obvious as the kitten gets older.

 If you are trying to determine the gender of a kitten, you’ve come to the right place!
 Read on for our detailed guide.